NOPD makes Mid-City drugs and weapons bust

 Blanks, who had active arrest warrants, was located at the residence at the time of the warrant execution, was arrested without incident and booked into the Orleans Parish Justice Center.

-Charges include aggravated battery and aggravated assault (active arrest warrants), possession of a firearm by a convicted felon, possession of a firearm while in possession of a Schedule II controlled dangerous substance (heroin).
+Charges include aggravated battery and aggravated assault (active arrest warrants), possession of a firearm by a convicted felon, possession of a firearm while in possession of a Schedule I controlled dangerous substance (heroin).

 Anyone with additional information on this incident is asked to contact NOPD First District detectives at 504-658-6010.